I'm still full speed ahead with re-scanning my negatives, and I'm not even halfway yet. But luckily I still think it's a blast…. For now at least.

 My second question was, how do you know that the scan you see is a true representation – color and contrast wise – of the negative?

-Then when I switched to the v700, there was no problem at all, the I switch between the preview thumbnails.
+Then when I switched to the v700, there was no problem at all, then I switch between the preview thumbnails.

-I did a little comparison on the slide film, and I think the scan on my computer vs. the positive/slide film in my hand, looked a lot a like.
+I did a little comparison of the slide film, and I think the scan on my computer vs. The positive/slide film in my hand, looked a lot alike.[/vc_column_text]

 (scanned with different scanners and software combinations)